 As the experiment went on, I began being very targeted with my likes and comments.
 If an account had hundreds of likes, I would see those “likers” and engage with the most popular accounts.
 I also utilized the “suggested” accounts to follow accounts with more than 300 followers.

 There are some people who believe you are more successful if your followers to following ratio is low.
 For example, you strive to have 1,000 followers for each account you follow.
-Well, for me, following other Westie accounts gives me a better idea of my target audience: its size, the content they post and their IG habits.
-I am making it a priority to follow at least ten Westie accounts per day, beginning with the ones with 300+ followers.
+Well, for me, following other Westie accounts gives me a better idea of my target audience: its size, the content they post, and their IG posting habits.
+I made it a priority to follow at least ten Westie accounts per day, beginning with the ones with 300+ followers.

 Finally, I must admit that the experts are right: no one strategy can work for every social media platform.
 While I experimented on Instagram, I also experimented on Pinterest.
 There are thousands of passionate Westie lovers there, too, so I spent a few minutes every day pinning 10+ pins to my account.